triptease/schema/README.md

 Triptease supports all three formats so if you are already using one then don’t worry about switching.

+### Handling Data Updates

+If you are a SPA (Single Page App) or support multiple updates on the same page (i.e. searches), please update the HTML/JSON in place.
+Do NOT keep adding additional elements as this will just corrupt the data.

 ### Getting started

 There are different levels of support for meta-data, it's best to start with the simplest and work your way up to more advanced features as you get more comfortable.